Stranger random act of kindness for Hartley siblings relieving financial, emotion stress

 "Because Dad is legally not dead we can't access anything," said Will.

-"So us three kids have an estate we can't touch ...
-And all Mum's stuff goes to Dad as he's the next of kin."
+"So us three kids have an estate we can't touch ... and all Mum's stuff goes to Dad as he's the next of kin."

 Amid the chaos, a stranger stepped in.